Hank found Jesus.

 The intestines of St. Thomas Cathedral of the Apostle twisted,

-Hank stole a boulevard off Sunset in his memorial,
+Hank stole that boulevard off Sunset Street for his memorial,

-A wheel crest for the Rotary Club of LA,
+A flag waved, with a wheel crest for the Rotary Club of LA,

 And a single magnolia at the base of an electric pole.

-She took to a pew, the perfect widow,
+She took to a front pew, the perfect widow,

 The magic of barbiturates in her veins.